 1. The Cybersecurity Executive Order Has Made an Impact

-But while the SBOM requirement applies to only a percentage of the world’s businesses, it’s had a relatively broad impact.
-Per the report, over 80% of survey respondents were aware of the executive order, and 77% were considering changes as a result of it.
-Based on these findings, the report concludes that the executive order has been largely successful in achieving several of its key objectives.
+While the SBOM requirement applies to only a percentage of the world’s businesses, it’s had a broad impact.
+According to the report, over 80% of survey respondents were aware of the executive order, and 77% were considering changes as a result.
+The report concludes that the executive order has been largely successful in achieving several of its key objectives.

 “The high level of awareness (of the executive order) combined with the 77% who were considering changes (as a result of it) suggest that the executive order is achieving its intended results, which is to drive improvement in cybersecurity across the public and private sectors."